All self-paced (iStudy@OleMiss) online courses can be found HERE.

-Semester-based online courses are offered through Online, Summer, and Winter Sessions (OSW) These courses have a specified start date and end date to the course.
+Semester-based online courses are offered through Ole MIss Online.
+These courses have a specified start date and end date to the course.
 Assignments are due at specific times throughout the semester.
 In an Ole Miss Online semester course, you progress through the course in a group with your classmates online according to the University's semester calendar.
 Students complete the course work and exams using the online learning platform Blackboard.

 Fall Semester: Late August to mid-December

 Winter Intersession: Early January

 Summer Session Full: June-July

 Self-paced online courses are offered through iStudy@OleMiss.
 You can enroll in these courses any time of the year and take between six weeks and twelve months to complete the work.
 You move through the course at your own pace rather than progressing with a group of classmates.
 However, if you elect to use an iStudy course to qualify for federal aid, you must adhere to semester enrollment and completion deadlines. iStudy offers both print-based and online courses; only the online courses appear on this website.
 To see a complete listing of iStudy@OleMiss courses, click HERE.